neherlab/ffpopsim/doc/docker.md

 There is a convenience helper dev script `./docker-dev`, which:

-- runs `docker build`, producing `neherlab/ffpopsim_builder` docker image, including all necessary dependencies and tools
+- runs `docker build`, taking definition in the `Dockerfile` and producing docker image tagged `neherlab/ffpopsim_builder`, including all necessary dependencies and tools (the image is stores somewhere in the system directories and you only interact with it using `docker` commands and its tag).
-- runs `docker run` command, starting a container based on `neherlab/ffpopsim_builder` image
+- runs `docker run` command, starting a container based on `neherlab/ffpopsim_builder` image.
-- the arguments to the script are passed through to `docker run` (more specifically, the bash shell inside the container)
+- the arguments to the script are passed through to `docker run` (more specifically, the bash shell inside the container).
-- the project directory is mounted into `/workdir` inside the container
+- the project directory is mounted into `/workdir` inside the container.

+Note: to run the script, you might need to install `readlink` utility.
+On Ubuntu: `apt-get install coreutils`

-This will run `make` inside the container, which builds both C++ and Python artifacts:
+Run `make` inside the container, which builds both C++ and Python artifacts:

 ```bash
 ./docker-dev make